The best Baby Gifts – That Are actually Affordable!

 Seven Slings

-Who knew a baby carrier would be on a list of affordable baby gifts, right?!
+Who knew a baby carrier would be on a list of affordable baby gifts right?!

-It’s an amazing sling!
+It’s a fantastic sling!

-Lightweight, and easy to fold up to stow in your purse or diaper bag.
+Lightweight and easy to fold up to stow in your purse or diaper bag.

 Comfortable for mom!